 Can you tell use a bit more about Barry as an agent?

-Mark: He started his career as a fine artist, studying at the Slade alongside Lucien Freud and Henry Moore abstract expressionists.
+Mark: He started his career as a fine artist, studying at the Slade School of Art alongside Lucian Freud and Henry Moore and abstract expressionists of the day.
 As part of the DANAD collective he became involved in textile design.
-This began in the 1960’s where lots of his work featured in designs for Liberty & Heals.
-Soon after this he started to take on other artists, often working with Universities and students with an aim to help young designers to grow into their careers.
+This began in the 1960s where lots of his work featured in designs for Liberty & Heals.
+Soon after this he started to take on other artists, often working with Universities and students with the aim of helping young designers to grow into their careers.

 What were his textile designs used for?

 Mark: When he first began it was mainly for clothes but later this expanded into home furnishings, wallpaper and also plates.
 He worked well in all different mediums.

 Mark: He sold mainly in New York, but also in the UK.
 He would come back from America to the UK and tell people what was selling over there.

 What are a few of your favourite pieces from the archive?